Prologue to My Upcoming Historical Novel Set in Southern Oregon in 1888: Rune & Verse (2026)

 10 AM

-Burnt branches and ashed, gray grass marked off the corner of a backyard within a family’s maturing apple orchard from the carved wilderness, a threshold to a world becoming independent and true, free of old gods and persistent superstitions, a fruiting of knowledge, a growing golden apple on one side of a fence, and on the other side: an invasive, vector-borne transmission—the flowing now of malum beneath ancient tree canopies in the sinkhole traps of even older root-holds, asking only everything of a soul for a few sedated, numbing moments of release.
+Burnt branches and ashed, gray grass marked off the corner of a backyard within a family’s maturing apple orchard from the carved wilderness, a threshold to a world becoming independent and true, free of old gods and persistent superstitions, a fruiting of knowledge, a growing golden apple on one side of a fence, and on the other side: an invasive, vector-borne transmission—the flowing now of malum beneath ancient tree canopies in the sinkhole traps of ancient root-holds, asking only everything of a soul for a few sedated, numbing moments of release.
 A fading proposition for a sad girl of 16 on the edge of adulthood… thinking, always thinking about a lost brother’s smile laid crosswise in the middle of her grief.

+“Dash,” she cussed in frustration so loud a raven fled its fortified bedding.
+She startled.
+“Dash,” she yelled again as her warm, rising breath met and blended with the raven’s parting silhouette.
+She couldn’t afford to brake her neck.
+What was she thinking?
+Mother and Father couldn’t afford another death.
 She became breathless in a reaction that felt more like a command as sharp winds slammed into her chest in a strange arithmetic and twisted her away from the entrance of the dark forest that baited her with the most enchanting materials to stray beneath the hollow spaces below its bows.
-Harvesting sticks, leaves, and moss for her toy boats had always come with risk.
+Harvesting sticks, moss, and skunk cabbage leaves for her toy boats had always come with risk.
 Today, was different somehow, as if the forest became aware of her final decision, and it sensed she was a threat, an evolving threat.

 In a contrary bend, fate flickered, and as if in a last, mercurial grasp by the fickle wilderness, the temperature of the forest entrance dropped in collapsing waves of clouds that engulfed her and became the smothering fog.
-Her breathing became shallow and it was hard see.
+Her breathing became shallow and it was hard to see.
 Was it to dull and sedate her away from her plans or a more resolute and meaner hunger?
 The forests here (like back in Finland) were receding with man’s encroachment, and like there, she knew to never fully trust cornered trees so close to bodies of water, river or otherwise, and with certainty, where they were bent by ocean winds or stripped of their natural colors by the corrosive salts of the seas.
 So she snapped out of its grave promise as a vessel of consolation.
 STOP.
 Not today.
 It wasn’t her time.
 She’d have her say.
 She hopped up and down to get her blood flowing.
 Perkele.
 She wasn’t even wearing a coat for protection.
 Distraction here was gravitational.
 It almost had her again…

+She didn’t like to be pushed though even if she had important things to do before the upcoming meeting she was dreading at Mosher Chapel this afternoon, so with outstretched arms to steady herself down the decline of the path and to slow down even against her better judgement, she grasped the strong, low-hanging, greenish-gray moss that hung over the creek like heavy, tattered curtains.
 The sight of the creek along the house steadied her even while it showered sounds like sand falling through an hourglass.
 Last night’s heavy rains had increased the creek’s flow, and it had only made it look more haunting as the sooted-oil slick snaked around old, shattered clay pots, splintered animal bones, and bleached, spare fish scales (that even in the shade) gleamed like sharpened hay scythe blades left out in a field for the farm work of tomorrow.

 *The Kalevala, or National Epos of the Finns.
 By E. T. Fletcher, Esq.
 (Read before the Society based on Franz Anton Scheifner, German Version), March 17th, 1869.